Hiking alone as a female can seem daunting at first, but it’s a truly empowering activity that will reconnect you to nature, as well as yourself.

 That’s why, with the help of some inspiring women, I have collated a list of awesome tips especially for solo female hikers.
 Whether you’re a beginner or more experienced at lone hiking, these personally recommended tips will help you to keep safe, ensure you are well prepared and will make you feel unstoppable on the trail!

-From product recommendations to morale boosters, here are 21 tips from avid lone adventurers about solo female hiking:
+From product recommendations to morale boosters, here are 21 solo female hiking tips from avid lone adventurers:

 Recommended by Mary from Move to Vietnam